alttch/eva3/doc/lm/macros.rst

   execution (false by default)
 * **send_critical** if *true*, allows to send critical events to controller core with *critical(msg, send_event=True)*
+* **src** virtual write-only parameter that allows to write/replace macro source.
+Note that source isn't checked when written and is compiled at the first run.

 Common principles of macros operation
 =====================================